kapilreddy/bunshin/README.md

                              :spec {:host "127.0.0.1"
                                     :port 6382}}]))

-  ;; Since the redis cache cluster reszied.
-Since the replication factor ;; is 2.
-Two servers will be selected from the ring.
-Lets assume 6379 and ;; 6380 are selected
+  ;; Since the redis cache cluster got resized, and the replication factor ;; is 2, two servers will be selected from the ring.
+Let's assume 6379 and ;; 6380 are selected

   ;; First get request will be served from 6379 since data is already